Voting & COVID 19

 Davis voters will receive their ballot approximately three weeks prior to Election Day.
 Drive-up early voting will be available October 27-30 from 8 a.m. to 5 p.m. at the Davis County Administration Building.
 The Legacy Events Center - 151 S. 1100 W. - will be open from 7 a.m. to 8 p.m. for in-person voting on Election Day.

 Syracuse City will be holding a Special Election on November 3, 2020.
-The ballot mailed to all registered voters will include a proposition regarding the issuance of General Obligation Bonds.
+An election notice required by State Election Code is available at the following link.
+Ballots mailed to all registered voters will include a proposition regarding the issuance of General Obligation Bonds.
+The VOTER INFORMATION PAMPHLET regarding the proposition will be mailed to all households in the City.
 The ballot language for this proposition reads as follows:

 OFFICIAL BALLOT PROPOSITION FOR THE